Pack3tL0ss/ConsolePi/README.md

 - **consolepi-bton**: Make ConsolePi Discoverable via BlueTooth (Default Behavior on boot)
 - **consolepi-btoff**: Stop advertising via BlueTooth.
 Previously paired devices will still be able to Pair.

+## Upgrading ConsolePi

+Use ```consolepi-upgrade``` to upgrade ConsolePi.
+Simply doing a git pull *may* occasionally work, but there are a lot of system files, etc. outside of the ConsolePi folder that are occasionally updated, those changes are made via the upgrade script.

+> Note manual changes to some system files may be overwritten during upgrade.
+If that occurs, the original modified file is stashed in the `ConsolePi/bak` directory.

 # Tested Hardware